Our Worldwide Churches

 11 Churches | National Conference

 Not only is Canada the closest trading partner of the United States politically, but also its strongest partner in missions.
-Global Ministries serves both our US and Canadian United Brethren churches.
+UB Global serves both our US and Canadian United Brethren churches.
 All of the Canadian churches are located in Ontario Province.

 The Canadian churches have taken a strong interest in Haiti since the Haitian churches affiliated with us in 2000.
 Canada’s missions team provides primary oversight for of Haiti, and UB people from Canada regularly travel to Haiti.